-The Conservancy and the City of Salem are working together to rehabilitate the center focal point in the Tarter Old Rose Collection (add a link to the webpage for Old Roses: https://www.missionstreetparks.org/collections/#!/tarter-old-rose-collection).
+The Conservancy and the City of Salem worked together to rehabilitate the center focal point in the Tartar Old Rose Collection.
 The focal point consists of a brick circle divided by four brick pathways.
-The area between each of the pathways is currently planted with red roses.
+The area between each of the pathways is currently planted with white roses.

-Both the brickwork and the roses need restoration.
-The brickwork is dangerously uneven and unsightly.
-It needs to be stabilized and reset on concrete to ensure that it lasts.
-The roses are near the end of their healthy life cycle and should be replaced with newer disease-resistant varieties.
-In addition, we will be resetting two benches near the focal point on new brick pads and adding a third bench to improve sightlines in this part of the garden.
+Both the brickwork and the roses were restored.
+The brickwork was dangerously uneven and unsightly. .
+The roses were near the end of their healthy life cycle and were replaced with newer disease-resistant varieties.
+In addition, we reset two benches near the focal point on new brick pads and added a third bench to improve sightlines in this part of the garden.
+The sundial feature in the center of the bricks has been broken for several years and the Conservancy hopes to replace the broken base with a new sculptural feature in the future.

 Brick focal point